 Thinking of Starting an E-commerce Business in the Middle East – Here’s how

-From a time when selling was conducted over the phone and more recently email, online commerce is becoming big business in the Arab world and has been around since the early 2000’s.
+From a time when selling was conducted over the phone and, more recently, email, online commerce is becoming a big business in the Arab world and has been around since the early 2000s.
 And just like other regions is going through a paradigm shift in consumer preferences, searches, and expectations.

 Kuwait is no exception and is fast becoming an e-commerce magnet in the region.
-Of late we have seen some notable buyouts and acquisitions in the country and subsequently a mass proliferation of websites, app development, and new platforms all vying to be the next target of a buyout.
+Of late, we have seen some notable buyouts and acquisitions in the country and, subsequently, a mass proliferation of websites, app development, and new platforms, all vying to be the next buyout target.

-However, somewhat inevitably this has led to some sub-par apps appearing on iOS and Playstore with one or two-star rankings and many companies asking themselves the question of why and how this happens?
-The answer is quite simple; the wrong platform was chosen from the very beginning.
+However, somewhat inevitably, this has led to some sub-par apps appearing on iOS and Playstore with one or two-star rankings, and many companies asking themselves why and how this happens?
+The answer is quite simple; the wrong platform was chosen initially.

-E-commerce is a natural bandwagon to jump on but if you have little experience with it and little to no background on online business in Kuwait or other Arab countries you will struggle, as there is a different dynamic here, and new SEO techniques are crucial in getting noticed by the consumer and big businesses alike.
+E-commerce is a natural bandwagon to jump on.
+Still, you will struggle if you have little experience with it and little to no background in online business in Kuwait or other Arab countries, as there is a different dynamic here.
+New SEO techniques are crucial in getting noticed by consumers and big businesses alike.

 You need four things when you start your online business and SEO in Kuwait: